cadmiumkitty/rdfpandas/docs/source/index.rst

 Introduction
 ============

 RdfPandas is a module providing RDF support for Pandas.
-It consists initially of a simple function for graph conversion to create RDFLib Graph data from Pandas DataFrame.
+It consists of two simple functions for Graph to DataFrame conversion and DataFrame to Graph conversion.

-The graph data can then be serialized using RDFLib serialize method on the graph.

 For more details and the source code see https://github.com/cadmiumkitty/rdfpandas/